Master Localized Numbers in 5 Minutes

 Pro tip: Mistakes in number localization can lead to costly errors.
 Use Centus’ robust quality control checks to detect and correct localization oversights before you ship.
 Learn more.

--What are localized numbers?
+What are localized numbers?

-Localized numbers refer to the presentation of numbers in a format that's familiar and understandable to the target audience.
+Localized numbers are the presentation of numbers in a format that’s familiar to the target audience.
+This includes things like decimal points, thousand separators, currency symbols, date formats and even phone number structures.

-This includes elements like decimal points, thousand separators, currency symbols, date formats, and even phone number structures.
-For example, while the United States uses a period as a decimal separator (e.g., $1.50), many European countries use a comma (e.g., €1,50).
+For example, while the US uses a period as a decimal separator (e.g. $1.50), many European countries use a comma (e.g. €1,50).

-Why are localized numbers important?
+Why are numbers localization important?

-1. Decimal and thousand separators
+Numbers localization: decimal and thousand separators

 Country/region Decimal and grouping presentation